dadahcr2/gm/index.md

 With 4 features, every vehicle has tuning parts and depends on the vehicle type, a vehicle can have a minimum of 8 until a maximum of 17 available tuning parts.

-->**There are overall 21 different vehicle features and 17 different tuning parts.
-To max them all out, you will need to spend 216.405.400 Coins to reach the maximum Garage Power of 9170**<-
+**There are overall 21 different vehicle features and 17 different tuning parts.
+To max them all out, you will need to spend 216.405.400 Coins to reach the maximum Garage Power of 9170**
+{: style="text-align: center;"}

 #### Description of Vehicle Features
 The vehicle features can be leveled-up from level 1 to level 20 and can be adjusted by expanding the upgrades panel .
 The total cost of upgrading all features on all vehicles is **48.173.000 Coins**.